Adam Thirlwell

 Adam Thirlwell FRSL (born 22 August 1978) is a British novelist.
 His work has been translated into thirty languages.
 He has twice been named as one of Granta's Best of Young British Novelists.
 In 2015 he received the E.M.
 Forster Award from the American Academy of Arts and Letters.
-He is the London editor of The Paris Review.
+He is an advisory editor of The Paris Review.

 Life

 Thirlwell was educated at the independent Haberdashers' Aske's Boys' School, Elstree.
 He read English at New College, Oxford, where he got the top first.
 He was a Prize Fellow of All Souls College, Oxford between 2000 and 2007, and worked as assistant editor at the literary magazine Areté.
 He now lives in London.
 In 2011 he was the S Fischer Guest Professor of Comparative Literature at the Freie Universität Berlin.
 In 2015 he was announced as an Honorary Fellow of the Metaphysical Club at the Domus Academy in Milan.